jmvanel/semantic_forms/scala/forms_play/README.md

     java -cp $JARS deductions.runtime.jena.DataSourceManagerApp file:///home/user/newTriples.tll G

 For each triple `?S ?P "val"@lang.` in newTriples.tll , this will remove the existing triple:  `?S ?P "old val"@lang.` , and add the new triple: `?S ?P "val"@lang.`

+To delete named graph related to common vocabularies, default form specifications, and IN18 translations, run this:

+    java -cp $JARS deductions.runtime.jena.ResetRDFCache

 ## SPARQL queries
 There is a web service for SPARQL queries, not a SPARL endpoint yet :( , and not an HTML page for entering queries yet .